Leader’s long political career ends with COVID

 His experience serves as a cautionary tale about how political fortunes can shift amid a controversy, even for a longtime, dyed-in-the-wool conservative in a solidly Republican county.

-“It had political overtones from the beginning,” Truell told The High Point Enterprise.
+“It had political overtones from the beginning,” Truell said.
 “You had a group of people who believed this was a thought-up thing, that it was not a big pandemic.
 Then you had the other side that really thought that this was something that was major and something needed to be done.”

 Truell’s perspective tied into his long association with the Davidson County Health Department.
 Truell serves as the Davidson County Board of Commissioners’ liaison to the department and the Davidson County Board of Health.
 He stood behind the integrity of the department’s medical professionals as calls intensified against mask mandates.